-Capital Equipment purchases and Foreign Travel are not allowable costs.
-Only the submitting PI should complete budget forms.
+Capital Equipment purchases and Foreign Travel are, in general, not allowable costs.
+The submitting PI is responsible for the writing of the budget.
 Any requests to rebudget funds must be submitted in writing to laspace@lsu.edu for consideration.
-A detailed justification for the rebudget must be included and minimum requirements for direct student funding commitments must be met.
+A completed LaSPACE Budget Revision Request Form (available for download from the LaSPACE Document Center) must be included and minimum requirements for direct student funding commitments must be met.